 “Forgive me.
 I am new and still trying to understand,” Jack had begun, mild but not so mild.
 “But am I alone in my confusion?
 You speak endlessly of loving responsibility and of kindness here.
 But I hear no kindness at all in what you describe.
 Choosing to mend a roof over saving a human life?
 What sort of kindness is that?”

 A whisper had clotted through the small crowd, silenced by Alfie’s hand clapped affectionately on Jack’s shoulder.
-“Ah, Jack, my friend, here’s your mistake: the promises we make are toward each other.
+“Ah, Jack, my friend, here’s your mistake: the promises we make are toward only each other.
 That’s how it has to be for now.
 One day we’ll act with loving responsibility toward all mankind.
 One day we will, and I love you, my friend, for your impatience.
 But we are showing the way for all humanity.
 And how can we show the way out from thousands of years of human history if we don’t do right by our own small community?
 How can we show the way unless we focus all our resources on New Marlborough and make this the perfect model of what can be?
 This is why I say, ‘New Marlborough now, the world later.’”

 Outside the meeting hall afterward, people had gathered in groups to discuss the exchange.
 It was the first time so much analysis had been devoted to words that weren’t Alfie’s.

-e broken gate of the dairy, Anna stopped to watch the milkers lined up at cows’ teats.
-The new recruits were pulling too hard, but Alfie walked between them whirring with praise and they smiled as they worked.
+At the broken gate of the dairy, Anna stopped to watch the milkers lined up at cows’ teats.
+The new recruits were pulling too hard, but Alfie walked between them, whirring with praise, and they smiled as they worked.
 Briefly she saw her family’s dining room in Vienna, Alfie ecstatically conversing on the imminent end of all allegiances separating man from man.
 He had just started coming to see Anna then, and so, out of courtesy, her parents and siblings had let him talk uninterrupted, even her father holding his tongue while he kept his eyes trained on the flickering shadows cast by the Sabbath candles on the fine stitch of the tablecloth.
 Anna’s mother and three middle sisters were throwing her desperate glances, but it was the youngest, Rachel, who interceded: “Are you real, sir, or from the radio?”
 It had grown so late while Alfie lectured that Rachel had been sent up to bed, but she had returned and was balancing on one foot in the ornately sculpted arch of the dining room, dressed in her pale pink nightgown, scratching at a spot above her eye with a finger tangled in fine blond hair.
-It was Alfie’s delighted laugh, louder and more appreciative than the rest that Anna had thought about later that night, with a flush of warmth, after he’d left to the cool farewells of her parents.
+It was Alfie’s delighted laugh, louder and more appreciative than the rest, that Anna had thought about later that night, with a flush of warmth, after he’d left to the cool farewells of her parents.

-She leaned against him lightly.I have a letter from Rachel.”Saying it out loud made it simple.
+She leaned against him lightly.
+“I have a letter from Rachel.”Saying it out loud made it simple.
 One thousand dollars sent to France and her sister would be standing in this dairy, in the yellow stillness of this day.
 It seemed too simple, almost, to be important.

 “I’m sure your family is still in the Alps,” she added.

 “Yes.”His eyes were on his happily bungling dairymaids, but she could tell that he was pondering, and this was good.